skillrepos/ai-3in1/labs.md

 **Purpose: In this lab, we’ll learn about how to use vector databases for storing supporting data and doing similarity searches.**

-1. For this lab and the next one, we have a data file that we'll be using that contains a list of office information and details for a fictitious company.
+1. For this lab and the next one, we have a data file that we'll be usihg that contains a list of office information and details for a ficticious company.
 The file is in [**data/offices.pdf**](./data/offices.pdf).
 You can use the link to open it and take a look at it.

 ![PDF data file](./images/31ai23.png?raw=true "PDF data file")